Star Wars: Knights of the Old Republic #4

 - Some have noticed the lack of fire and brimstone associated with the rocks plunging down onto the Rogue Moon.
 That's the lack of atmosphere at work.
 There are certainly concussions with explosive force, and they do generate heat and dust -- they just don't look like Earthly meteor strikes, with flaming contrails.

-- The fifth-class droid classification is from a canonical source.
+- The fifth-class droid classification is from one of the sourcebooks.
 It makes sense that there would be a hierarchy for droids with various capabilities, and there is.